Ole Yde: Fashion career

 YDE was launched in 2005 for which Ole subsequently won Illum’s best design prize.
 September 2009 marked the opening of the first YDE boutique in Copenhagen; it’s where the prêt a porter collection is being sold along with the made to order pieces that are created by the YDE atelier for high-profile clients.

 In 2010 Ole Yde won both the Silver Thread "Sølvtråden" awarded by Danish Magazine Alt for Damerne for new talent of the year and the GINEN award for designer of the year.

 Ole Yde wins designer of the year at ELLE Style Awards 2016.

 Inspiration

 Ole Yde is often inspired by people or periods that have stood out in history because of their uniqueness, decadence or grandeur such as Maria Callas, Audrey Hepburn, Marie Antoinette and 18th Century French Art.

 Publications

-YDE has been featured in numerous publications such as Vogue Magazine, Women's Wear Daily, Elle Magazine, Le Figaro, and The Mode, among others.
+YDE has been featured in numerous publications such as Vogue, Women's Wear Daily, Elle, Le Figaro, and The Mode, among others.
 Also, the designer has been mentioned in Dorothea Gundtoft's book "Fashion Scandinavia".

 Ole Yde presents his collection twice a year during Copenhagen Fashion Week and Paris Fashion Week.
 In addition to the YDE’s flagship store in Copenhagen, the Prêt-à-Porter collection is available through a selection of retailers in North America, Middle East and Asia.